prefect-databricks

 return run

-is equivalent to {"min_workers": 1, "max_workers": 2}
+auto_scale={"min_workers": 1, "max_workers": 2}

 from prefect import flow

-from prefect_databricks.credentials import DatabricksCredentials
+from prefect_databricks.flows import (

 @flow